ngarak-dev/laravel-modularization/README.md

 The `module:migrate-all` command runs migrations for all modules, with an additional option:

 - `--only-enabled`: Only run migrations for modules that are enabled

+All the migration operations (fresh, rollback, status, reset, refresh) are also available for the `module:migrate-all` command.

 This helps you manage your database migrations in a modular way, allowing you to: